girder/large_image/docs/tilesource_options.rst

 The ``encoding`` parameter can be one of ``JPEG``, ``PNG``, ``TIFF``, ``JFIF``, or ``TILED``.
 When the tile is output as an image, this is the preferred format.
 Note that ``JFIF`` is a specific variant of ``JPEG`` that will always use either the Y or YCbCr color space as well as constraining other options.  ``TILED`` will output a tiled tiff file; this is slower than ``TIFF`` but can support images of arbitrary size.

-Additional options are available based on the PIL.Image registered encoders.
+Additional encoding options are available based on the PIL.Image registered encoders.
 Refer to the `PIL documentation <pil_encoders_>`_ for supported formats.

 Associated with ``encoding``, some image formats have additional parameters.